 The adrenal glands are responsible for compensating and keeping balance when life interferes.
 The adrenals help us to deal with psychological stress, a lack of sleep, low blood sugar or a mild allergy.
 When these stressors hit you all at one time, you may suffer from adrenal fatigue.
-Checkout last weeks questionnaire on adrenal fatigue.
 To recover from adrenal fatigue we will investigate and remove all the ways you’re triggering an adrenaline rush in your everyday life.
-After removing the stressors we can use food and supplements to help boost adrenal function.
+After removing the stressors we can use food and supplements to help soothe boost adrenal function.

 Sleep is necessary to repair your adrenal glands.
 When a busy or stressful day is over and you have a full nights sleep the adrenal glands are able to fully rest and repair then bounce back to wake you up in the morning.
 Do you have trouble getting to sleep?
 Do you wake up in the middle of the night?
 Do you feel a surge of energy at night then have trouble waking up in the morning?
 If you are not sleeping well, then your adrenals don’t have time to repair.